Research Grant Announcement

 Announcement and Request for Proposals

-The request for submission of letters of intent (LOIs) for the inaugural 2018 HOPA Early Career Research Grant has now closed.
-The HOPA Basic and Translational Sciences Committee will fund one grant based on the stated scope of work.
+Inaugural for 2019 the HOPA Basic and Translational Sciences Committee announces a request for submission of letters of intent (LOIs) for the 2019 HOPA Early Career Research Grant.
+The HOPA Basic and Translational Sciences Committee will fund one grants based on the stated scope of work.
 A total of $50,000 in funding is available to be awarded for a two year research proposal through a competitive peer-review process described below.

 The HOPA Early Career Research Grant (ECR) will provide funding to promising investigators early in their career to encourage and promote quality basic and pre-clinical translational lab-based research in oncology among HOPA members.
 The purpose of this award is to fund United States based pharmacists within the first 7 years post completion of formal training who have not yet attained R21 level funding (See below for full applicant criteria).
 The HOPA ECR Grant will award $50,000 to the chosen applicant, paid in two equal installments over a two-year period.

 This funding will help bridge the gap for early investigators from their residency or fellowship program into major grant funding for continued oncology pharmacy research.
 The ECR Grant is designed to assist early career pharmacy researchers in establishing themselves within the field, develop into committed members of HOPA, and active researchers in oncology pharmacy.